Red Hen Publications

 Bellatrix needs to stay in school at least until the end of the Marauder cohort’s first year.
 Which, with a 1960 birth date, would have been 1972.
 Since we need to fit three births into the space between Bellatrix and Narcissa, I still postulate that she has an autumn birthday and had to wait an extra year to start.
 Which moves her birth date to 1953.

 Narcissa will have left school by the time of the Pensieve junket.
 Moving her birth date to 1957 would have her leaving school with the class of 1975.
 Bellatrix now finishes in ’72, along with Lucius Malfoy.
 The monkey wrench of that 1960 birth date for Snape makes a hash of several statements regarding his friendship with Lucius made over the course of the series.
 But then I doubt that by the time she sat down to write DHs Rowling was much concerned with maintaining realistic motivations for anyone’s actions or associations.
 Or plausible conditions which would support them.
 It certainly didn’t show in the text.
-Indeed, she seemed to have decided that the Warner Bros. with whom she was dealing was the cartoon division of the company and was playing everything for laughs (Snape-shaped hole?
+Indeed, she seemed to have decided that the Warner Bros. division with whom she was dealing was the cartoon division and was playing everything for laughs (Snape-shaped hole?
 Really?).

 Well, we might as well propose that Lucius also has an (early) autumn birthday, pushing back his school leaving to ’73, which is not impossible, and makes better sense than that he was already a 7th year when Snape first was Sorted.
 Particularly if Snape was taken up by Bellatrix’s circle first.